rbsexton/sockpuppet/README.md

 under their own licenses and may be obtained directly from the vendors.

 Not Included: Forth compiler from MPE.
+MPE's Lite compiler will work with this code.
+It runs on windows or under WINE on Linux or Mac.